victrme/pocket-editor/README.md

 #### Not done

 -   [ ] Fix caret position after paste
--   [ ] Add checkbox "checked" attribute on editor set
+-   [ ] Add ctrl + a multi-line selection
 -   [ ] Fix list not autocompleting when removing+adding next line

 #### Done

+-   [x] Add checkbox "checked" attribute on editor set
 -   [x] Add css style to build output
 -   [x] Fix last lines and todo element having only one \n on copy
 -   [x] Fix copy + paste from pasting outside of editor